One dead after crash in LeFlore County

-A fatal crash occurred today (May 10) on State Highway 259 just North of Big Cedar in LeFlore County.
+One person is dead after a crash Sunday (May 10) on State Highway 259 just North of Big Cedar in LeFlore County.

-Vance was not wearing a seatbelt so she was ejected out of the vehicle.
+Vance was not wearing a seatbelt and was ejected out of the vehicle.

 The vehicle rolled an unknown amount of times before coming to a stop.